 All food, from the bread rolls to goulash, is cooked fresh and with minimal waste.
 They only get food supplies shipped in here every two weeks.
 And as much fish as possible is sourced from Maldivian waters.
 There’s an on-site tailor, artist and doctor.
 A gym, eight spa rooms, a football pitch, plus water sports (with glass-bottom kayaks) and a cutting-edge diving centre.
 They have regular classes like yoga and the terrifyingly-named Police Attack, which I can’t confirm isn’t as brutal as it sounds.

 For those who like to get up and shake it a little, there’s nightly entertainment – often choreographed by experienced dancers and presented by staff.
-It’s a little too red coats take over paradise island for me.
+It’s a little too Butlins in paradise for me.
 Although I admit to singing along and tapping my two left feet after a couple of beers.
 Or rather, dancing like a drunk uncle at a wedding.
 If dancing is not for you, there’s an internationally-acclaimed celebrity singer on the island.
 Christine Martiashvilli, for those unfamiliar, was on the final of well-known talent show Voice of Georgie.